nicosResearchAndDevelopment/gbx.testbed/README.md

 ## Onboarding

+The GAIAboX Testbed Onboarding.

+How to onboard a software component and make it a _test item_, the "Component Under Test (**CUT**)".

 ---

 ## Testsuite

-Preferred namespace prefix: `tesi`.
+GAIAboX Testsuite.

-The Testsuite, inter-acting with the GAIAboX Testbed Instance (TESTBED)
+The Testsuite, inter-acting with the GAIAboX Testbed Instance (TESTBED) presenting given front-end, a web application.

+Onboarded Operators are allowed to work with the GAIAboX TESTSUITE (as a Service Instance).

 ---